Dakshkumar24/FinDo/README.md

 7. **Open in your browser**
    Visit `http://127.0.0.1:8000` in your web browser

-## 📧 Email Configuration
-For email verification to work, you need to:
-1. Use a Gmail account
-2. Enable "Less secure app access" or create an App Password
-3. Update the `.env` file with your email credentials

 ## 🔧 Troubleshooting

 ### Common Issues
-- **Email not sending**: Check your Gmail security settings and app password
 - **Database errors**: Make sure the `database` directory exists and is writable
 - **Module not found**: Run `pip install -r requirements.txt`